Isaiah 66 - Outline of Isaiah (Book Notes menu page)

 shall all flesh come to worship before me, saith the LORD.

 Isaiah occasionally applies either word to the personal presence of the Messiah (Isa 7:14; 11:10-12; cp.
 Luk 2:34).
 The restoration of Israel, in fulfillment of God's Word, is also referred to as a sign (Isa 55:11-13).
-Thus, this sign (in v.19) is probably the establishment of Christ as King in His Millennial Kingdom, in fulfillment of Scripture.
+Thus, this sign (in v.19) refers to the presence of Christ as King in His Millennial Kingdom, in fulfillment of God's Word (eg., Psa 2:6).

 The believing Remnant, having come through the deadly trials of the Tribulation period, become evangelists of their Messiah, to those who do not know Him.
 The Great Commission (Mat 28:18-20), at which the church has labored incompletely, will be accomplished in that day, by these Jewish messengers.
 (Like the Jewish apostles, who first received this commission from the Lord, they will go forth with great zeal.)